 After five years in Nashville touring extensively both as an acoustic act and with his full band, The Smokey Gringos, it was time for a change.
 This ‘change’ led to a 24 hour journey across the Pacific and into the heart of Asia.
 What resulted was 15 months spent throughout Korea and Southeast Asia playing music, teaching English, and exploring the world.

 Upon returning stateside, Kenny decided to put down his roots a little closer to home this time, Austin Texas.
-With a whole new slew of tunes ready to go, a live record in the works, and who knows what else, 2017 is shaping up to look like an exciting year.
+With a whole new slew of tunes ready to go, a live record releasing on October 9th, and who knows what else, 2018 is shaping up to look like an exciting year.